Vampires (TV series)

-Vampires is a 2020 French-language supernatural horror streaming television series created by Benjamin Dupas and Isaure Pisani-Ferry and starring Oulaya Amamra, Suzanne Clément, Aliocha Schneider, Kate Moran, Mounir Amamra and Juliette Cardinski.
+Vampires is a 2020 French-language supernatural horror television series created by Benjamin Dupas and Isaure Pisani-Ferry and starring Oulaya Amamra, Suzanne Clément, Aliocha Schneider, Kate Moran, Mounir Amamra and Juliette Cardinski.

 The plot revolves around Doina (Oulaya Amamra), a vampire girl who suppress her vampire tendencies by taking pills, and who lives with her mother, Martha (Suzanne Clément).

 It was released on 20 March 2020 on Netflix.